Michael Gelman

 Michael Seth Gelman (born August 4, 1961) is an American television producer best known as the executive producer of Live with Kelly and Mark.
-He also occasionally takes small roles on television, appearing in two episodes of Kelly Ripa's ABC sitcom Hope and Faith.
-He also has a Guinness World Record for the most morning talk show episodes produced by the same producer.
+He also appeared in two episodes of Kelly Ripa's ABC sitcom Hope and Faith.

 Early life and career

 Gelman was born in Manhattan, New York City to a Jewish family, and lived in Queens, New Jersey and the Long Island town of Dix Hills through grades 1-6, before moving to the Chicago suburb of Highland Park, Illinois.
 After high school, he moved to Melville, New York.

 While earning a degree in broadcast production management from the University of Colorado Boulder School of Journalism in 1983, Gelman worked for the U.S. Ski Association covering pre-Olympic trials all over the country as a cameraman, field producer and editor.
 Gelman's most important internship came during the summer of his junior year at WABC-TV in New York, the station that would later produce Live! with Kelly and Mark.
 In the 1980s he became a production assistant on Regis Philbin's local talk show, The Morning Show.
 Gelman worked his way up to Executive Producer on The Morning Show which would eventually become Live!.